 What do you think?
 What am I missing?
 How am I wrong?

 I’m not an expert in public policy, so I’m interested to hear from anybody who has done research that attempts to connect the various economic development programs that have been implemented in recent years with tangible results.
 Is there any evidence they are working today that I’m overlooking?

 I’m also not an accountant, so I’d be interested to hear from somebody who understands the details of the GST system better than I do.
 Are there any traps that I’m overlooking in this suggestion?

 Thanks to Josh Daniel for the conversation which led me to developing this idea.

-This was first published by The Spinoff.
+A version of this essay was first published by The Spinoff.

 Or every two months or six months, for very small businesses. ↩︎

 This raises two interesting questions: Firstly what is the current subsidy level?
 This ratio could be relatively easily calculated using the total amount currently spent on grants, and the total amount currently spent by exporting businesses.
 Again, the government already has both of those numbers.
 And, secondly, what is the optimal level of subsidy in order to encourage investment and growth but retain the healthy market dynamics that naturally separates the winners from the losers? ↩︎